patricklafrance/shelby/README.md

 ### Use Shelby property extenders

-A property extender is something that augment the behavior of an observable property [(see knockout.js extender documentation)](http://knockoutjs.com/documentation/extenders.html) or in Shelby, it can also augment an object property.
-Shelby automatically applied all the registered property extenders to all the matching observables when you use Shelby to map your model properties to observables (dont worry you can prevent that).
+A property extender is something that augment the behavior of an observable property [(see knockout.js extender documentation)](http://knockoutjs.com/documentation/extenders.html) or in Shelby, it can also augment a property having an object as value.
+Shelby automatically apply all the registered property extenders to all the matching observables when you use Shelby to map your model properties to observables (dont worry you can prevent that).

 To prevent any name clashing, all the property extenders are added inside a `shelby` object: